 Gestalt: our sense of visual balance affects everything we see.
 And feel.

-This article explores the Gestalt school of thought, its laws, and its capacity to expand, enrich and broaden the designer's perspective.
-It also looks at its impact on modern teaching practices and its role in insight and discovery learning.
+This article explores the Gestalt school of thought, its core principles, and how it can expand, enrich, and broaden a designer’s perspective.
+It also examines its influence on modern teaching practices and its role in insight and discovery learning.

-As a design practitioner and art educator, I see great value in adopting Gestalt theory in art & design and the teaching practice, the inner workings of the human mind, and how it responds to surrounding visual stimuli.
+As a design practitioner and art educator, I see great value in applying Gestalt theory to art, design, teaching, and in understanding how the human mind responds to visual stimuli.

 BACKGROUND

-Gestalt (pronounced as 'ge-shtalt') is a German word loosely translated into English as ‘configuration’.
-Its many synonyms also imply ‘shape’, ‘essence’, ‘form’ and in particular ‘whole’.
-It is one of the most important and most influential modern theories on the nature of human perception.
+Gestalt (pronounced ‘ge-shtalt’) is a German word loosely translated as ‘configuration’.
+Its synonyms—‘shape’, ‘essence’, ‘form’, and particularly ‘whole’—point to its central theme.
+Gestalt is one of the most influential modern theories concerning human perception.

 DEFINITION

-Gestalt explores how the human mind perceives and organises visual stimuli and how the brain groups and categorises visual information.
+Gestalt explores how the human mind perceives and organises visual stimuli—how we group and categorise visual information into meaningful wholes.

 BRIEF HISTORY

-Gestalt originated in the early 20th century by German psychologist Max Wertheimer.
-Shortly after, the theory was further developed by Wolfgang Kohler and Kurt Koffka at Frankfurt University and later by Geörgy Kepes, a Hungarian-born painter, photographer, designer, educator and art theorist.
+Gestalt theory emerged in the early 20th century, founded by German psychologist Max Wertheimer.
+It was further developed by Wolfgang Köhler and Kurt Koffka at Frankfurt University, and later by Hungarian-born artist and theorist György Kepes.

-Gestalt’s original application was in psychology, but it profoundly influenced many different disciplines, such as musicology, linguistics, architecture, art, and visual communication.
+Originally rooted in psychology, Gestalt has since influenced disciplines including musicology, linguistics, architecture, art, and visual communication.

 GESTALT PRINCIPLES